 To read the Commerce Commission settlements, click here:

 Why is it appropriate for the banks to have to refund interest and fees, just because they failed to send me the right information?

-If there were no consequences for failing to provide consumers with information, or for providing consumers with incorrect information, there would be little incentive for banks to ensure compliance with the law.
+If there were no consequences for failing to provide consumers with information, or for providing consumers with incorrect information, the plaintiffs maintain that there would be little incentive for banks to ensure they comply with their disclosure obligations.